 – But we use also hipot for ac cable

-– I said hipot is Dc supply. cable can be ac or dc
+– I said hipot is Dc supply. the cable can be ac or dc

-– How much voltage percentage applied for ac cable test?
+– How much voltage percentage was applied for ac cable test?

-– Why we use two phases short in hipot test?
+– Why do we use two phases short in hipot test?

 – For hipot 2 x rated voltage.
 For VLF 1.1 x rated voltage